Overview and History

 What it means to patrons in the Partnership

-BorrowDirect offers the breadth and depth of the Ivies Plus libraries to faculty, students, and staff from a single, simple search interface.
+BorrowDirect offers the breadth and depth of the Ivy Plus Libraries' collective collections to faculty, students, and staff from a single, simple search interface.
 The intelligent availability logic quickly determines the most efficient provider of each item.
 The speed of delivery, exceptionally high fill rate, and sixteen week loan period offer users a consistent, seamless requesting experience that has established BorrowDirect as a core library service across the Partnership.

 - Peter Collins, (2012) "Fear and loathing in cooperative collection development", Interlending & Document Supply, Vol. 40 Issue: 2, pp.100 – 104.